Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-5. Cluster/Lab#5._Cluster_kr.md

 ## 0. Objective

-- In Lab1 Box Lab, we deployed virtual machine and docker container for deploy isolated applications in specific enviornment
 - Kubernetes can automate deployment, scaling and management applications that containerized by docker.
 It is called container orchestrator.
 - In this section, we combine 3 NUC machine with Kubernetes.
   - 1 Master -> NUC1